Argennon-Project/ascee/README.md

 may not be in the library path.
 One way to fix this is to edit `/etc/ld.so.conf` and run `ldconfig` after adding the path.

-Then copy the `include` directory of PCB to your system's include directory:
+Then copy the `include` directory of PBC to your system's include directory:

 ```shell
 sudo cp -r <pbc-install>/pbc-0.5.14/include/ /usr/include/pbc